10.1. Multi-Class Programs And The UML

 Some methodologists view the concept of aggregation with disdain and prefer to use a more general 'association' relationship. . . .
 But for programmers, the 'has-a' relationship [aggregation or composition] makes a lot of sense (p.
 130).

-In most languages, aggregation is easier to program than association and always easier to maintain.
-But more significantly, aggregation and association have different meanings, reflecting different kinds of interconnections between parts of a problem.
+In most program languages, aggregation is easier to program than association and always easier to maintain during execution.
+But more significantly, aggregation and association have different meanings, reflecting different interconnections between parts of a problem.
 In contrast to Perdita & Pooley, I suggest, "If in doubt, look at the problem more closely."
-Association may be the best relationship, but choose based on deliberate and informed principles rather than thoughtless default recommendations.
+Association may be the best relationship, but choose based on deliberate and informed principles - matching the relationship's semantics to the problem's features - rather than relying on thoughtless default recommendations.

 If association, aggregation, and composition are all confusingly similar, dependency appears, by definition, to describe all UML relationships.
 Booch, Rumbaugh, and Jacobson6, the original authors of the UML, offer the following definition: